jamesfalkner/microprofile-grafana/README.md

 ## Ensure microprofile app is running

 Prometheus will look for metrics at `http://localhost:8080/metrics` so be sure it's running!
+You can use the sample app (built with [Quarkus](https://quarkus.io) ) if you want to test drive a real app.
+Run it in a separate terminal with `mvn -f sampleapp quarkus:dev` and then ensure metrics are available at `http://localhost:8080/metrics`.

 ## Run prometheus and grafana via `docker`